GetStream/avatarview-android/README.md

 }
 ```

 >  **Note:** The `io.getstream.avatarview-coil` dependency includes [Coil](https://github.com/coil-kt/coil) to load images internally.
-So if you're using Coil in your project, please make sure you project is using the same Coil version or exclude Coil dependencies to adapt yours.
+So if you're using Coil in your project, please make sure your project is using the same Coil version or exclude Coil dependencies to adapt yours.

-We're highly recommend using **AvatarView-Coil** to load images.
+We highly recommend using **AvatarView-Coil** to load images.
 However, if you'd more prefer to use [Glide](https://github.com/bumptech/glide), you can use [AvatarView-Glide](/avatarview-glide/README.md) instead.

 ## Usage